 "Addition of explosive resistance and high-intensity interval training to a generally low-intensity training program will produce substantial gains in performance"

 Another more specific paper looks at the timing of strength and endurance sessions and reports that, circuit training immediately after individualised endurance training in the same session produced greater improvement in the 4 km time trial and aerobic capacity than the opposite order or each of the training programs performed separately.
 This is enlightening stuff for all coaches!

-And finally, two papers looked at hydration and electrolyte levels with respect to cramping in endurance athletes.
-In the first based on a study of Ironman Triathletes no relationship could be found between body mass or percent body mass loss during the race and cramping.
-Though sodium levels were lower in athletes experiencing cramping they were still within the normal range found in all competitors.
-No other measured parameters differed including glucose levels, haemoglobin concentration or haematocrit.
-Surface electromyography revealed higher levels of activity in cramping muscles, as might be expected, relating to increased neuromuscular activity.
+And finally, two papers looked at hydration and electrolyte levels with cramping in endurance athletes.
+In the first, based on a study of Ironman Triathletes no relationship could be found between body mass or percent body mass loss during the race and cramping.
+Though sodium levels were lower in athletes experiencing cramping, they were still within the normal range found in all competitors.
+No other measured parameters differed including glucose levels, haemoglobin concentration, or haematocrit.
+Surface electromyography revealed higher levels of activity in cramping muscles, as might be expected, relating to the increased neuromuscular activity.

-The second paper concluded that consumption of a carbohydrate electrolyte beverage before and during exercise in a hot environment may delay onset of cramp but that neither dehydration or electrolyte loss are the sole causes of cramping since, primarily, 69% of those who did suffer cramps were actually hydrated and supplemented with electrolytes.
+The second paper concluded that consumption of a carbohydrate-electrolyte beverage before and during exercise in a hot environment may delay the onset of cramps but that neither dehydration nor electrolyte loss is the sole cause of cramping since, primarily, 69% of those who did suffer cramps were hydrated and supplemented with electrolytes.